rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

     -   If you’re using Grub on a Debian derivative (e.g. Ubuntu), edit `/etc/default/grub`, add the parameter `kvm.enable_virt_at_load=0` to `GRUB_CMDLINE_LINUX_DEFAULT`, and run `sudo update-grub`.

 #### NOTE⚠️: Verify kvm module is not in a blacklist file.

+If after made all the previous steps, the error continues, try this.

 ```bash
 grep -E -r "(kvm_intel|kvm_amd)" /etc/modprobe.d/